fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/search/spending_by_award.md

 + `object_class` (optional, array[string])
 + `program_activity` (optional, array[number])
 + `def_codes` (optional, array[DEFC], fixed-type)
+   If the `def_codes` provided are in the COVID-19 group, the query will only return results after `2020-04-01`.

 ### TimePeriodObject (object)
 + `start_date`: `2017-10-01` (required, string)